Last Updated on December 6, 2020 by Ed Joven

 How to make Mango float:

-Mango Float Recipe dessert is the Filipino version of the popular icebox cake dessert.
+Graham Float dessert is the Filipino version of the popular icebox cake.
 It is consists of layers of graham crackers or ladyfingers (broas), whipped cream, condensed milk, and ripe carabao mangoes.
 Mango Float dessert can be two layers of filling or three, depending on the size of your baking pan.
 In this preparation, we use a smaller glass baking dish so we can make three layers.
 Using a glass baking dish allows you to see the pretty layers.

 Try this Pinoy Recipe at iba pa version of Mango Float Recipe this Holiday season with your family and friends.
 You will surely enjoy this Filipino dessert.
 With the right amount of sweetness, layers of whip cream, graham crackers, and mangoes, the taste is heavenly.

 Mango Float Preparation Procedure: